jean553/c-data-structures/README.md

 These rules are:
  * the root node is always black,
- * the leaf nodes of the tree are always black,
+ * the leaf nodes of the tree are always black (or Null),
  * every red node always have exactly two black children,
  * all paths from one node to a leaf node have the same amount of black nodes Note that a NULL node of any other node is considered as black.